r-lib/desc/inst/README.md

 ### Loading or creating new `DESCRIPTION` files

-A new `description` object can be created by reading a `DESCRPTION` file form the disk.
+A new `description` object can be created by reading a `DESCRIPTION` file form the disk.
 By default the `DESCRIPTION` file in the current directory is read: